dkarpa/dkarpa.github.io/_projects/dig_gov.md

 - **Governance benefits:** reduced corruption, more efficient public services, faster bureaucracy
 - **Political risks:** expanded surveillance, limits on civic freedoms, and tools for targeted repression

-To understand how citizens evaluate these trade-offs, we conducted a **nationally matched online survey experiment (N = 3,124)** in March 2025 with NAC Analytica.
+To understand how citizens evaluate these trade-offs, we conducted a **nationally matched online survey experiment (N = 3,124)** in March 2025 in Kazakhstan.

 Our central question: